Apertura and Clausura in Argentine football

-The Apertura and Clausura system was a single round-robin tournament format used for the Argentine Primera División championships.
-Introduced in 1990–91, it lasted until the 2012–13 season when it was replaced by the "Inicial and Final", a similar tournament.
+The Apertura and Clausura system is a single round-robin tournament format used for the Argentine Primera División championships.
+Introduced in 1990–91, it lasted until the 2012–13 season when it was replaced by the "Inicial and Final", which were similar to the previous format.

+The Apertura and Clausura championships were reinstated in the 2025 season.

 History

-The top-flight of Argentine football had 20 teams, with seasons divided into two tournaments: "Apertura" ("opening") championship which opened the season and was contested in the second half of the calendar year, and "Clausura" ("closing") championship that closed the season and was played in the first half of the following year.
-Each Apertura or Clausura consisted of a single round robin of 19 rounds, and there were 10 matches per round.
+The Apertura and Clausura format was introduced in 1990–91, with 20 teams contesting the season which was divided into two tournaments.
+"Apertura" ("opening") championship which opened the season and was contested in the second half of the calendar year, and "Clausura" ("closing") championship that closed the season and was played in the first half of the following year.
+Each Apertura or Clausura consisted of a single round-robin tournament of 19 rounds, and there were 10 matches per round.

-1990–91 controversy

-The first season saw the two champions play a championship decider to determine the overall champions.
-Newell's Old Boys beat Boca Juniors on penalties controversially denying Boca their first official league championship since 1981, when Boca had been clearly the best team of the season.
-Since the following season, both the champions of the Apertura and the Clausura have been recognized as official champions.

-1991–92 onwards
+Nevertheless the opening season brought a big controversy so Newell's Old Boys (1990 Clausura) and Boca Juniors (1991 Apertura) had celebrated their respective titles, although in June 1991 the AFA's Executive Committee decided (with all the PD clubs agreeing to the decision) that the 1990–91 season would have only one champion so a final would be conducted in order to decide a winner of the season.
+The finals were won by Newell's, who were crowned as the only champion of the entire season.

+The controversy caused AFA to recognise Apertura and Clausura tournaments as individual (and official) titles for their winners.
+From then on (starting with the 1991–92 season), winners of the following editions were recognised as official champions with no need to play a final.

+Boca Juniors have claimed the 1991 Apertura be recognised as another league title for the club, as AFA did with the titles win in 1936 (the first season to be split into two tournaments, "Copa Campeonato" and "Copa de Honor") by San Lorenzo and River Plate).
+Both teams played a final (named "Copa de Oro") to define the champion of the season.
+In June 2013 (77 years after the match was played) AFA cited on its website the "Copa Campeonato" as a league title for River Plate.
+The "Copa de Honor" was also included as a league title for San Lorenzo de Almagro.

 Between the 1991–92 season and the 1994–95 seasons, the league used the old two points for a win system.
 From the 1995–96 season the Argentine Association adopted the 3 points for a win system.